-- On a medium- to long-term basis, short distance (field to field) spread of F. graminearum can introduce newer types of this pathogen (e.g. the 3ADON chemotype) into Alberta, as well as influencing further spread within Alberta.
+- On a medium- to long-term basis, short distance (field to field) spread of F. graminearum can introduce newer types of this pathogen (for example, the 3ADON chemotype) into Alberta, as well as influencing further spread within Alberta.

 - The long distance spread of wind-borne ascospores is improbable.
 Dispersal of ascospores occurs over relatively short distances.
 Ascospore survival is significantly reduced after exposure to natural UV radiation from the sun.
 Long distance spread could potentially occur via movement of infested residues attached to various types of equipment that are routinely used in farm fields.
 Erosion of soil containing bits of Fusarium-infected crop residues may also be a method of dispersal, but would be less important compared with infected grain, straw or stalks, or significant amounts of infested soil and/or stubble on tillage equipment.

 - Alberta's environment is not a barrier to the spread of F. graminearum.
 Recent modelling research predicts that the potential range of FHB caused by F. graminearum may include the entire prairie region, but is of special concern in higher rainfall regions, such as the Parkland Zone.
 Irrigated regions were also predicted to be at risk from this pathogen, which has been confirmed given the recent development of damaging levels in irrigated fields.

-- FHB is a disease of economic importance in southern Alberta, especially under irrigation and potentially in wetter regions elsewhere in Alberta, e.g. central Alberta.
+- FHB is a disease of economic importance in southern Alberta, especially under irrigation and potentially in wetter regions elsewhere in Alberta, for example, central Alberta.

 - Once the pathogen establishes, it will readily overwinter on infected crop residue

 F. graminearum is a seed-borne pathogen.
 Infected seed or feed, along with infested crop residues such as straw, represent the greatest risks of introducing or spreading F. graminearum within areas of Alberta where the pathogen is not commonly found, i.e. non-irrigated regions of central and northern Alberta.